coleman399/DillonColeman-PaySkyAssessment-BE/README.md

 Follow these steps to set up and run the application:

-1. **Download the Application**: Download the SkyPay Assessment application to your local machine.
+1. **Download the Application**: Download the PaySky Assessment application to your local machine.

 2. **Configure Database Connection**:
    - Open the application in Visual Studio or your preferred IDE.